 Another simple and effective way to stay safe and sanitize for success is to get into the habit of handwashing frequently.
 Remind your loved one to do the same thing.
 While hand sanitizer can be effective, if it’s scarce in your area, using warm soap and water for 20 seconds can be equally effective.
 Fingernails should be thoroughly cleaned as well when handwashing.

 If your loved one needs help following healthy habits that boost his or her immune system, a home caregiver can be a wonderful source of support.
-Not every senior has the same care needs, which means they don’t all need the same type of home care.
+Not every senior has the same care needs, which means they don’t all need the same type of in-home care.
 San Antonio families can rely on Home Care Assistance to provide individualized care plans to meet your elderly loved one’s unique care needs.
 Our holistic Balanced Care Method was designed to help seniors focus on healthy lifestyle habits such as eating nutritious foods, exercising regularly, and maintaining strong social ties, and our Cognitive Therapeutics Method offers mentally stimulating activities that can stave off cognitive decline and delay the onset of dementia.

 Get Help from an In-Home Caregiver